-A job offer is a sweet fruit borne after putting the hardcore efforts into submitting applications, replying to emails, communicating on phone, taking tests, filling questionnaires, attending interviews, taking follow-ups, and conducting negotiations.
+A job offer is a sweet fruit borne after putting the hardcore efforts in submitting applications, replying to emails, communicating on the phone, taking tests, filling questionnaires, attending interviews, taking follow-ups, and conducting negotiations.
 Therefore, whether the recipient is a first-time job seeker, an early professional, a mid-level professional or an experienced professional, a job offer gives them the excitement that knows no bounds.

-Happiness gets doubled when people get employment in a foreign country that is highly developed, such as the USA.
+The happiness gets doubled when people get employment in a foreign country that is highly developed, such as the USA.
 Innumerable job opportunities for international students in the USA compel people across the world to pursue higher studies and a career in this country.
 Irrespective of the nation or industry, citizens, immigrants, and non-immigrants alike feel relief after securing a job.

 However, the distressing journey that begins with searching for jobs doesn’t end for some people even after landing a job offer.
 Most of you would be able to relate to a situation where you wanted to turn down a job opportunity after spending a considerable amount of time chasing it.
 You might have gone against your will and accepted the offer, but a wise step is to listen to your heart and move on.